xjtu-omics/Scissor/README.md

 Before we go to certain cases, it has to be aware that CGRs is a cluster of SVs, belonging to one haplotype.
 Therefore, Scissor only manipulate sequence segments on same haplotype.
 There are three FASTA files will be used in Scissor workflow:

 - template.fa: sequence where CGRs are implanted.
-- variation.fa: sequence with CGRs.
+- alt.h1.fa: sequence with CGRs.
 - reference.fa: normal reference genome.
 It can be used as the template sequence.

 #### Scissor common workflow